shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/31/solution/README.md

-# Integrate PoE Into Your Runtime
+# Add PoE Extrinsics to Blocks

 You can find the solution to the previous step here.